teo3300/daisy-setup/habenaria/README.md

 > ```

 - `pihole` password can be changed once the container already started, follow the instructions on the admin page
+- Autoredirection from `/` to `/admin` for pihole is set by default after settig `webserver.domain` in `pihole.toml` in the pihole config
 - Disable `traefik` dashboard once you are sure everything is working fine

 ## Traefik config